-- a.
+- b.
+If an officer resumes recording in the event mode, the camera shall remain in event mode until the officer no longer has contact with the subject. - 3.
+Searches - a.
 When searching a prisoner and without sacrificing officer safety, it is advantageous to position the search so that it is captured on camera.
 This starts the chain of custody by allowing any contraband or weapons found to be documented on the BWC recording. - b.
 Officers should record during the execution of a search warrant, an arrest warrant, a Fourth Amendment waiver search, knock and talk, or a consent search in which the officer is looking for a suspect, evidence or contraband. - c.
 During searches of commercial buildings or residential dwellings when there is a strong indication of encountering a suspect, while keeping officer safety as the primary concern, officers should activate their body worn cameras prior to making entry into the building.
-The recording of a suspect confrontation normally outweighs tactics potentially shown in the recording.

-4. Transporting Prisoners

-- a.
-Officers equipped with BWC will record all prisoner or passenger transports, regardless of the gender of the prisoner or passenger.
+The recording of a suspect confrontation normally outweighs tactics potentially shown in the recording. - 4.
+Transporting Prisoners - Officers equipped with BWC will record all prisoner or passenger transports, regardless of the gender of the prisoner or passenger.
 The entire transport will be recorded.
 Two officer units will be required to record with at least one BWC during transports. - b.
 Officers equipped with a body worn camera may transport a female passenger and or prisoner without the required second officer if the body worn camera is recording during the entire transport. - c.
-In addition to recording with their BWC, officers transporting female passengers and prisoners shall notify the radio dispatcher of their beginning mileage and ending mileage.

-5. Suspect Interviews
+In addition to recording with their BWC, officers transporting female passengers and prisoners shall notify the radio dispatcher of their beginning mileage and ending mileage. - 5.
+Suspect Interviews a.

-a.
 Officers are encouraged to fully record suspect interviews.
 Officers shall not stop and start the recording during a suspect interview.